The following page describes how to set up assistant actions for Google Calendar and Gmail.

 Set up authentication and permissions for Gmail

-Before turning on Gmail actions, an administrator must enable the Gmail API and set up authorization.
+Before turning on Gmail actions, a Google Cloud administrator must enable the Gmail API and set up authorization.

 Enable the Gmail API